Xiaodong Zhang (computer scientist)

 Xiaodong Zhang is a computer scientist and academic.
 He is a University Distinguished Scholar and Robert M. Critchfield Professor in Engineering at The Ohio State University.
 His research focuses on data management in computer memory, storage, and distributed systems.
 Zhang is also a founding member of the Asian American Scholar Forum (AASF) and a member of its board of directors.

 Early life and education

-Zhang was born in Beijing to Zhang Min, a Supreme Court judge, and Jiang Yishan, a university professor.
+Zhang was born in Beijing to Zhang Min and Jiang Yishan.
 Both parents were graduates of Wuhan University.
 In 2016, Zhang helped establish the Zhang Min and Jiang Yishan Law Education Endowment Fund at the university’s Law School, which has since provided annual scholarships to students.

 Zhang attended the Beijing University of Technology and received a Bachelor of Science in electrical engineering in 1982.
 After working in the same university for about two years, He moved to the United States of America and went to University of Colorado Boulder, where he studied computer science and received a Master of Science in 1985, followed by a PhD in 1989, supervised by Robert B. Schnabel.